Chevrolet Blazer Insurance Rates

 Rates are averaged for all Chevrolet Blazer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Chevrolet Blazer insurance not only requires being a safe driver, but also maintaining good credit, eliminating unneeded coverage, and bundling your home and auto policies.
-Take the time to shop around at least every two years by getting price quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.
+Finding cheaper rates on Chevrolet Blazer insurance not only requires being safe and accident-free, but also having a good credit score, not filing small claims, and possibly higher deductibles.
+Spend time shopping around at every other renewal by getting rate quotes from direct companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.

-- Increasing deductibles can save around $650 each year
+- Increasing comprehensive and collision deductibles could save up to $675 each year

 Shopping for rates will help you save on any model year, whether it’s 2019 or 2020 Chevy Blazer insurance costs.
 Use our free rate comparison tool below to see how much insurance rates calculate into the Chevy Blazer cost to own.